 Color the mixture the desired shade by means of red and blue coloring, both of which may be had in certified food colors.
 Red cherries may be used on top with, but the lavender marshmallow will carry out the color scheme to better advantage.

-The author writes as follows concerning his banana split recipe:
+The author writes as follows concerning his homemade banana split recipe:

 Between the scoopfuls of ice cream sprinkle crushed cherries and pineapple, and top with chopped pecans and whipped cream.
-"Has sold very well to students of the University at 20 cents," writes the author of the old fashioned banana split recipe. —M. C. Thurber
+"Has sold very well to students of the University at 20 cents," writes the author of the homemade banana split recipe. —M. C. Thurber

 On either end of a fancy plate place lettuce leaves so that the half of each protrudes over the side.
 Take an ice cream cone, carefully break it apart to simulate a "shell."